Consumer Debt Statistics

 When it comes to HELOC debt as part of Americans’ total consumer debt, it seems that the credit score doesn’t matter much.
 Every group here has an average HELOC debt of over $35,000, consumer credit statistics reveal.

 Still, as the FICO rating drops, the HELOC balances grow.
-The lowest average amount owed ($36,470) is carried by those with an exceptional credit score.
+Those with exceptional credit scores carry the lowest average amount owed ($36,470).
 The highest average HELOC debt ($58,633), in contrast, was noted among those with a very poor rating.

 Personal Debt Statistics by Age and Generation

 The primary sources of debt vary depending on the generation.
-So, about 21% of personal indebtedness among Millennials is college debt.
-Credit card balances, car loans, and educational expenses for family members contribute 20%, 6%, and 7%, respectively.
-About 26% of Millennials owed nothing in 2018.
+So, about 21% of personal indebtedness among millennials was college debt.
+Credit card balances, car loans, and educational expenses for family members contributed 20%, 6%, and 7%, respectively.
+In addition, about 26% of millennials owed nothing in 2018.

-Generation X and Baby Boomers had drastically different sources of debt, as indicated by national consumer debt statistics.
-Credit card balances, car loans, and student loans were the top three debt contributors for Gen X with 29%, 7%, and 7%.
-Among Baby Boomers, most amounts owed were due to credit cards (25%), car loans (8%), and credit lines (5%).
-Only 13% of Generation X Americans claimed to carry no debt, while 28% of Baby Boomers were debt-free in 2018.
+Generation X and baby boomers had drastically different sources of debt, as indicated by national consumer debt statistics.
+Credit card balances, car loans, and student loans were the top three debt contributors for Gen X with 29%, 7%, and 7%, respectively.
+Among baby boomers, most amounts owed were due to credit cards (25%), car loans (8%), and credit lines (5%).
+Only 13% of Generation X Americans claimed to carry no debt, while 28% of baby boomers were debt-free in 2018.

-21. Gen X had the highest median credit card debt in 2014.
+21. Gen X had the highest average credit card debt in 2021.

-Generation X turned out to be the generation with the highest median credit card balance of $5,000.
-This was established in a 2014 research on personal debt statistics conducted by PRC.
-The Silent Generation, Baby Boomers, and Millennials carried a median credit card debt of $2,700, $4,000, and $2,500, respectively.
-The total median credit card balance was about $3,800 and much lower than the other types of consumer debt.
+As the average credit card debt stats show, Generation X turned out to be the generation with the highest average credit card balance of $7,070.
+The Silent Generation, baby boomers, and millennials carried average credit card debts of $3,177, $5,804, and $4,576, respectively.
+The total average credit card balance across all generations was about $5,221 and much lower than the other types of consumer debt.

-23. Generation X and Millennials owed the highest median amount of money on education loans.
+23. Generation X owed the highest average amount of money on education loans.

 Student loans, per the current consumer debt statistics, represent a considerable share of the total US personal debt.
-In 2014, Gen X and Millennials owed the most in this category.
-Namely, both generations carried a median college debt of $20,000.
+In 2021, Gen X owed the most in this category, followed closely by baby boomers and millennials.
+Namely, these generations carried average college debts of $46,317, $42,351, and $40,247, respectively.

 National Consumer Debt Statistics by Race